philss/floki/README.md

 [benchmarks](https://hexdocs.pm/fast_html/readme.html#benchmarks) conducted by
 its developers.

+You can perform a benchmark by running the following:

+    $ sh benchs/extract.sh
+    $ mix run benchs/parse_document.exs

+Extracting the files is needed only once.

 #### Using `html5ever` as the HTML parser

 Rust needs to be installed on the system in order to compile html5ever.
 To do that, please